 - Updates and streamlines the extra details from the original book to make it more concise and reader-friendly

-He was the head of the Department of Applied Physics and University Science Instrumentation Center from 2008-to 2010 at the University of Calcutta.
-Previously, he was assistant manager, instrumentation (open.) at the Bokaro Steel Plant, Jharkhand, India, under the Steel Authority of India (SAIL).
+He was the head of the Department of Applied Physics and University Science Instrumentation Center from 2008 to 2010 at the University of Calcutta.
+Previously, he was assistant manager, of instrumentation (open.) at the Bokaro Steel Plant, Jharkhand, India, under the Steel Authority of India (SAIL).

 He has already written four books in the areas of instrumentation, microprocessors, and industrial automation technologies.
 He has been published in approximately 70 national and international journals and conferences.

 The Robotic Process Automation Handbook: A Guide to Implementing RPA Systems by Tom Taulli